 Health Screening

-MDHHS Office of Refugee Services partners with local health departments and clinics in each of the seven major geographic resettlement areas of the state to provide health screenings to newly arriving refugees on a per capita basis.
+The Office of Global Michigan Refugee Services partners with local health departments and clinics to provide health screenings to newly arriving refugees.

 Unaccompanied Refugee Minors